 After the loan has been finalized, borrowers will be responsible for several recurring costs, including:

 Typically, a reverse mortgage only unlocks between 40 and 60% of your home’s property value.
-Truehold’s Sale-Leaseback allows homeowners to access all of their home’s market value in cash.
+Truehold’s sell and rent transaction allows homeowners to access their home equity by selling their home, offering a pathway to financial flexibility.

 Reverse mortgages are only available to adults above the age of 62.
 If you’re a younger homeowner hoping to unlock your home’s equity, you can either wait until you’re eligible for a reverse mortgage or consider another home equity unlock product.